What to do when your savings don't match your retirement goals

 A Tool to Determine the Best Time to Take Social Security Benefits

 I'm starting over with no retirement.
-With this economy, there are lots of middle-aged people like me, who through company closings, stupid choices, divorce, etc. have little retirement savings and are seeing a need to kick things in overdrive for a healthy retirement.
+With the economy we've had opver the past decade, there are lots of middle-aged people like me, who through company closings, stupid choices, divorce, etc. have little retirement savings and are seeing a need to kick things in overdrive for a healthy retirement.
 Personally, my goal is to buy a place, have it paid for, and build Social Security and savings over the next 15 years.
 I trusted someone, and they blew my life savings.
 It's my own fault.
 So I got to get this ball rolling.
 How do I do it on $10 an hour in an area you can get a home for under $50K?

 Sandra is right.
 She's running a bit behind schedule.
 And, yes, she has a lot of company.
 Many 50-year-olds are recognizing that they don't have enough savings for the retirement that they expect and want.